German Shepherd Temperament, Energy Level, and Lifestyle Fit

 Potential challenges:

-• Require supervision around very young children due to size and strength
+• Require supervision with very young children due to size and strength

-German Shepherds do best in families that value training, consistency, and daily engagement.
+German Shepherds thrive in families that prioritize structure, consistency, and daily interaction.

 German Shepherd Energy Level Explained